shaneochotny/Azure-Synapse-Analytics-PoC/README.md

 ```

 - There are a few variables in <b>terraform.tfvars</b> which should be updated to reflect your environment, but at a minimum <b>synapse_azure_ad_admin_upn</b> needs to be updated to deploy.
-- <b>main.tf</b> is the Terraform template which deploys the environment. <b>configure.sh</b> performs post deployment configuration that cannot be done with Terraform.
+- <b>setup.sh</b> is the bash script that uses Terraform to deploy the environment. <b>configure.sh</b> performs post deployment configuration that cannot be done with Terraform.

 # What's Deployed